45 academic writing tools to improve your manuscript

 Additional academic writing resources

 Aside from the online tools and software, professional editing services can help improve the quality of academic texts.
-Professional editing services can provide a fresh perspective and a critical eye to ensure the text is polished, clear and ready for publication, whether it is a book, a book chapter or a journal article.
-Below are some of the types of professional editing services that can benefit academic writers:
+Professional editing services can provide a fresh perspective and a critical eye to ensure the text is polished, clear and ready for publication.
+Below are some of the professional editing services that can benefit academic writers:

 • Copyediting: Copyediting goes beyond proofreading and focuses on improving the overall quality of the text.
 Copyeditors will check for consistency, clarity and coherence, and they may also suggest rewording or restructuring sentences to improve flow.